-The 24-hour noise measurement recorded a day-night noise average of 71.9 dBA (Ldn).
-This is slightly less noisy than forecast by noise modeling undertaken by the Department of Public Health, which predicts a traffic noise level of between 75 dBA and 79 dBA (Ldn) for the project block of South Van Ness Avenue (and surrounding blocks).
-ESA's site survey did not identify any land uses that generate unusual noise within two blocks of the project site.
+The 24-hour noise measurement recorded a day-night noise average of 70 dBA (Ldn) on Illinois Street and 73 dBA (Ldn) on Third Street.
+These measurements are slightly higher than forecasted by noise modeling undertaken by the Department of Public Health, which predicts a traffic noise level of between 65.1 dBA and 70 dBA (Ldn) for the project block of Illinois and Third Streets (and surrounding blocks).
+The noise analysis site survey did not identify any land uses that generate unusual noise within two blocks of the project site.

-Given the noise environment at the project site, ESA concluded that it would appear that conventional residential construction, which would include double-paned windows (which typically offer 25 to 30 dBA noise reduction), would be sufficient to ensure an interior noise environment in habitable rooms of 45 dBA (Ldn) as required by the San Francisco Building Code.
-ESA recommends that the project sponsor use windows with a minimum Sound Transmission Class (STC) rating of at least 27, which would ensure an interior noise environment of 45 dBA (Ldn) (72 - 27 = 45).
-Therefore, ESA's noise study demonstrates that acceptable interior noise levels consistent with those in the Title 24 standards would be attained by the proposed project and no further acoustical analysis or engineering is required.
+Given the noise environment at the project site, the noise analysis concluded that it would appear that conventional residential construction, which would include double-paned windows (which typically offer 25 to 30 dBA noise reduction), would be sufficient to ensure an interior noise environment in habitable rooms of 45 dBA (Ldn) as required by the San Francisco Building Code.
+The noise analysis for the project site recommends that the project sponsor use windows with a minimum Sound Transmission Class (STC) rating of at least 35, which would ensure an interior noise environment of 45 dBA (Ldn) at the most exposed locations of the proposed residential building.
+The noise analysis has demonstrated that acceptable interior noise levels consistent with those in the Title 24 standards can be attained by the proposed project because double-paned windows would be included; therefore, no further acoustical analysis or engineering is required.